Deploy SOPS Secrets with Nix

 How to manage secrets like private ssh keys or database access in a cloud environment via nix and sops.

 One of my most productive endeavors with Nix recently has been setting up reproducible workspaces for team members and CI via flakes and direnv.
+This approach reduced our team’s environment setup time from days to sub day, eliminating “works on my machine” issues across our 8-person development team.
 Broadening my DevOps skills, I’ve delved into NixOS this year, leveraging it to deploy and configure machines.

 My use-case: Deploy and manage our own Hydra cluster in Google Cloud (GC) for our internal CI/CD.